jbhopkins/bioxtasraw/docs/source/tutorial/s1_sec.rst

 In a typical SEC-SAXS run, images are continuously collected while the eluate (outflow) of a size exclusion column flows through the SAXS sample cell.
-As proteins scatter more strongly than buffer, a plot of total scattered intensity vs. time, the so-called SAXS chromatograph, will show a set of peaks similar to what is seen by UV absorption measurement of the SEC system.
+As proteins scatter more strongly than buffer, a plot of total scattered intensity vs. time, the so-called SAXS chromatograph (or scattergram), will show a set of peaks similar to what is seen by UV absorption measurement of the SEC system.
 RAW includes the capability to do routine processing of SEC-SAXS data.
 This includes creating the SAXS chromatograph from the data, plotting |Rg|, MW, and I(0) across the peaks, and extracting specific frames for further analysis.

 *Note:* In RAW, this is called Series analysis, as the same tools can be used for other sequentially sampled data sets.